luiscruz/course_sustainableSE/2026/p1_measuring_software/g27_llm_response_generation.md

 However, with subsequent research into the LLM-production pipeline, LLM developers have received a vast amount of criticism for the negative social and environmental impact that LLMs and their production cause.
 Arguably the most common criticism of LLM developers is the unethical and oftentimes illegal sourcing of training data for their models.
 These claims often touch base on the infringement of copyright or GDPR to prove the wrong-doings of LLM developers.
 However, another aspect that must be considered is the environmental impact of LLMs - specifically, the energy consumed to both test and train these LLMs.
 [Jacob Morrison et al.](https://arxiv.org/pdf/2503.05804) found that training a 13 billion parameter model from the OLMo model family consumed an estimated 230 MWh of electricity - which they state is enough to power the average US home for 21 years.

 This study will focus on analysing the energy consumption of prompting LLMs.
 Specifically, it is our goal to address two specific questions - first, we will study how the length of an input prompt affects the energy consumption of an LLM producing a response.
-Second, we will compare three different 8 Billion parameter models, rnj-1, Llama 3.1 and Deepseek-r1 (developed by Essential AI, Meta and Deepseek respectively) in terms of their energy consumption to study how much variation in energy efficiency there is between different LLM developers.
+Second, we will compare three different 8 billion parameter models, rnj-1, Llama 3.1 and Deepseek-r1 (developed by Essential AI, Meta and Deepseek respectively) in terms of their energy consumption to study how much variation in energy efficiency there is between different LLM developers.

 ## Methodology